 Worker bees seem to follow a pattern of promotion within their society.
 As each worker gets older it progresses to new duties.
+It should be noted that bees can revert back to previous jobs or progress more quickly through the jobs depending on the needs of the colony.
 These are:

 Drone bees are the hapless males within a colony.
 They seemingly have little or no purpose within the colony: they take no part in hive building or maintenance; they don’t defend the colony (drones do not possess a sting); they don’t gather food or nurture the larvae.

 However, drones perform one vital role in that they are responsible for genetic variation within successive generations of bees.
 Their primary purpose is to mate with virgin queens, spreading their genes to different colonies.
 Without this function, honey bee populations would quickly fall victim to disease and probably become extinct.
 Genetic variation allows living things to stay one step ahead of the disease causing organisms.

 Drone bees are larger than workers, but normally smaller than the queen.
 They are characterised by their large compound eyes, which appear to come together at the top, and rounded stocky bodies.
 They are a result of unfertilised eggs which may be laid by a queen or worker.
 Drones are classified as being “haploid” in that they only posses one half of the pairs of genes found in the “diploid” workers and queen.